 - Do you own other assets; car, investments, savings?

 - What are your monthly liabilities, including regular bills and payments?

 - What is your credit rating?
 This credit rating will be ‘pulled’ by the lender.

 If you are self employed or a newcomer to Canada

 If you are self-employed you still can qualify for a mortgage.
 In this case, in general, lenders will ask for the last 3 years of your Notices of Assessment from Revue Canada.

 If you are new to Canada, you still may qualify for a mortgage.
 Of course, having a job will be the biggest requirement.
 Most newcomers do not have a good credit rating built yet, so this group needs to show accountability differently.
-Some lenders are willing to look at your history with your landlord, your phone bills and your cable bills.
+Some lenders are willing to look at your history with your landlord, your phone and cable bills.
 Also a large down payment will help to secure a mortgage.
 We work a lot with two mortgage brokers who help immigrants get a mortgage.
 Contact us at 403 630 5190 for more information.

 Are you new to Canada?
 Read our post with helpful links about buying a home in Canada as a newcomer.
 Know that coffee is on us, while we tell you all about the process of buying.
 No obligations!